forestryio/forestry.io/hugo/content/docs/welcome/quick-start.md

 ### Setup Deployment (optional)
+When editors publish changes to content, Forestry can (optionally) build and deploy your site.

+By default, Forestry will commit changes back to your source repo but also supports deployment to AWS, FTP, GitHub pages, etc.

-The final step is to tell Forestry where to deploy your site when your editors save changes.
-For now, we'll just configure Forestry to commit all changes back to our repo.
+For now, just configure Forestry to **commit back to our repo**.
+You can always go back and update these settings in the future.

 ![](/uploads/2018/01/forestry-io-deployment-setup.png)

+Congratulations!
+Now your CMS is sync'd with your source code and your editing team can start making commits.
 Depending on the size of your site, Forestry might take a few minutes to import and parse your project.

-Now your CMS is sync'd with your project repo and your editing team can start making commits.

-## CMS Overview

-## Editing content
+## Document State

-### Preview

-### Save changes
+Go into a post or page and edit any text.

+You will see "Unsaved Changes" at the top of your document.

+> IMAGE

+### Make your first commit

+Now

 ## Configure the CMS